 Paraporti Beach boasts a fantastic location with optimal views to Andros Old Town, the ruins of the island’s castle and the iconic Tourlitis Lighthouse.
 This seemingly endless stretch of golden sand is ideal for long walks by the sea while huge waves crash on the shore in the most dramatic way and ducks play at the nearby river without a care in the world.

 It’s not safe to swim in the wild waters of Paraporti when it’s windy as there are strong undercurrents in the area.
 However, if you do happen to be on this beach on a windless day, don’t miss the chance to swim in Paraporti’s emerald waters under the shadow of the enchanting Chora.

-Although it is just a short walk away from vibrant Batsi, Colona is one of the lesser known beaches on Andros Island.
-Colona is a small sheltered cove with exquisite views to the entire Batsi Bay.
+Although just a short walk from vibrant Batsi, Kolona is one of the lesser-known beaches on Andros Island.
+Kolona (also spelled Colona) is a small sheltered cove with exquisite views to the entire Batsi Bay.

 16. Agios Kyprianos (Saint Kyprianos)

 This tiny pebbled cove is the best choice for those who love a secluded beach without having to go far to find it.
 With the picturesque chapel of Saint Kyprianos above it and tall rocks that provide natural shade on both its sides, Agios Kyprianos is one of the cosiest beaches in Andros.

 For a totally authentic experience, head to Agia Marina Beach.
 There you can lay your towel under the thick shade of trees and swim in its crystal clear waters feeling as though the entire beach belongs to you.